elucian/bee/syntax/structure.md

 ## External code

-Libraries and components can be imported like this:
+Modules can be imported from a library folder like this:

 **Imports:**

 ```
-load $bee_lib.folder_name:(*);
+load $bee_lib.folder_name:(*);     //load all modules from folder
-load $bee_lib.folder_name:(x,y,z);
+load $bee_lib.folder_name:(x,y,z); //load modules x.bee, y.bee and z.bee
 ```

-* using:(*) all public members are borrowed in local scope;
+* using:(*) all modules from a folder are loaded in local scope;
-* using:(x,y,z) only some public members are borrowed in local scope;
+* using:(x,y,z) only some modules are loaded in local scope;

 **Qualifier**
 Bee use _"dot notation"_ to locate external members.
-After load the file name becomes scope qualifier for this notation.
+After load the file name becomes the scope qualifier for this notation.
 It is possible to change the qualifier name using `:=` like in example below:

 ```
-load  qualifier := $bee_lib.folder_name;
+load  qualifier := $bee_lib.folder_name.module_name; // load a single module
-apply qualifier.member_name;
+apply qualifier.member_name; // using a fake qualifier
 ```

 **Note:**

-When a component is loaded with qualifier, you can not borrow its members.
+A module is loaded with a fake qualifier only once.
+If you do it several times, the last qualifier is used.
+So it is legal to load all modules from one folder, then for a particular module you overwrite the qualifier name.

 All public members must use the specified qualifier or you can use "with" block to suppress the qualifier for a region of code.
+Using "with" is useful but sometimes not good enough so we have invented the "alias".

 **Alias**

-You can create an alias for a specific member to eliminate qualifiers:
+You can create an alias for a specific member to eliminate the qualifier.
+This method can be used to "merge" public members into current scope.
+A member can have one single alias in a component.
+If you do it multiple times, only the last alias is used.
+It is a bad practice to change the alias of a member.

 ```
 alias new_name := qualifier.member_name;